 The interview is also your opportunity to assess a potential hire’s confidence, work ethic, ability to work well with or manage others, and more.
 Behavioral questions such as, “Give me an example of a time when you had to explain something complex to a client, customer or coworker,” or “How would you respond to a client who insisted you made an error?” are useful for evaluating communication skills, problem-solving abilities, a customer service mindset, adaptability and other soft skills.

 6. Follow up with professional references

-You might start by asking a former manager about a technical skill or strength the candidate possesses.
-For example: “I understand Kim took care of budget preparation and analysis for your company.
-Can you tell me more about her duties as staff accountant?”
+Perhaps you want to learn more about a technical skill or strength the candidate possesses.
+So, during a reference check, you might ask a former manager: “I understand Zahara handled budget preparation and analysis for your company.
+Can you tell me more about her duties as a staff accountant?”

 Then, you could take it a step further by asking about a potential limitation, such as how the candidate might perform in a more senior role: “Zahara hasn’t had any experience managing accounting staff, which is part of the senior accountant’s job at our firm.
 How do you think she’ll perform as a manager?”

 The strategies outlined above can help you to be both swift and thorough in your search for a senior accountant.
 They can also help prevent you from overlooking a diamond in the rough who, with a little polishing, could prove to be your firm’s best senior accountant hire yet.